acc97862/TOS-Addons/Modded addons/README.md

-Collection of modified addons with are made by others
+Collection of modified addons which are created by others

 See their respective readme files for the original authors